Back To Search Results

 (Click Image to Enlarge)

-APRV Pressure Cycles With Superimposed Spontaneous Breathing.
-APRV involves pressure cycles with superimposed spontaneous breathing, and this mode functions as a form of CPAP.
-Here, P-high represents the CPAP level, and T-high indicates the duration of P-high.
-During APRV, the CPAP phase (P-high) is periodically released to a P-low for a brief period (T-low), and then the CPAP level is re-established on the subsequent breath.
-Spontaneous breathing can occur at both pressure levels and is not dependent on time cycling.
+Airway Pressure Release Ventilation Pressure Cycles with Superimposed Spontaneous Breathing.
+Airway Pressure Release Ventilation (APRV) is a mode of mechanical ventilation that combines sustained high airway pressure with periodic brief releases to lower pressure, functioning as a form of continuous positive airway pressure (CPAP).
+P-high represents the CPAP level, and T-high indicates the duration of P-high.
+During APRV, the CPAP phase (P-high) is periodically released to P-low for a brief period (T-low), after which the CPAP level is reestablished on the next breath.
+Spontaneous breathing can occur at both pressure levels and is independent of time cycling.

 Habashi NM.
 Other approaches to open-lung ventilation: airway pressure release ventilation.
 Crit Care Med.
 2005;33(3 suppl):228-240. doi: 10.1097/01.ccm.0000155920.11893.37.